Curious about what the mush-have chemicals are for an above ground pool?

 In most instances, chlorine is the pool sanitizer of choice.
 Once you add some of this, none of those bacteria can thrive.

 If you are sensitive to chlorine, then bromine might be an appropriate substitute.
 Sometimes, people develop rashes when swimming in chlorinated water.
-If you are in those truths, then try some of this.
-Typically, it will perform much better.
+If so, then try some bromine as a substitute.
+Typically, it will work better for those with hair or skin sensitive to chlorine.

 Oxidizing Contaminants With Pool Shock